AlexandriaDAO/core/README.md

 All raw data is hosted on-chain and owned by someone.
 This leads to typical Web3-native attributes like DAO Governance and Token Incentives.
 It costs something to host—and rewards something when used, which acts as a natural quality filter.
 While the potential scale of content is infinite, only the best source material is worth persisting.

-In short, UncensoredGreats is a distraction-free digital home with content ownership at its core.
+In short, Alexandria is a distraction-free digital home with content ownership at its core.

 The first 20 years of the Internet belonged to those companies best at capturing and leveraging user data.
 The next 20 will belong to whoever’s best at sorting it.

-UncensoredGreats is tackling the ‘Web3 data economy’ on a scale and with a generality of data that is wholly unfamiliar to crypto, and comprehensible only in relationship to the historical context of its Big Tech counterparts.
+Alexandria is tackling the ‘Web3 data economy’ on a scale and with a generality of data that is wholly unfamiliar to crypto, and comprehensible only in relationship to the historical context of its Big Tech counterparts.
 Our approach to re-indexing the Internet is by giving individuals a place to do it and a reason to do so.

 #### Problem